 I’ve been training Muay Thai for over four years now.
 While I usually train at my gym, when I do train at home, I like to focus on conditioning and movements that require minimal equipment and can be done in the shortest amount of time with maximum results.

-Most Muay Thai Workouts Include:
+Most Muay Thai Workouts Generally Include:

 - Warm ups (Running, skipping rope)